 Assessing Long-duration Energy Storage Deployment Scenarios to Meet California's Energy Goals

-E3 will identify a realistic and appropriate range of scenarios to evaluate the role of long duration energy storage in meeting the state's energy goals.
+E3 identified a realistic and appropriate range of scenarios to evaluate the role of long duration energy storage in meeting the state's energy goals.

 Recipient